Brazil’s president may call in the army to help fight Amazon blaze

 “Immediate action is necessary to extinguish the current fires and prevent future ones,” the Brazilian scientist said.

-On Thursday, Bolsonaro responded angrily to what he saw as foreign interference.
+On Thursday, Mr Bolsonaro responded angrily to what he saw as foreign interference.

 “These countries that send money here, they don’t send it out of charity . . . they send it with the aim of interfering with our sovereignty,” he said.